tailhook/vagga/docs/commands.rst

     The mapping of environment to pass to command.
 This overrides environment specified in container on value by value basis.

-``inherit-environ``
-    The list of variables that will be inherited from user environment, when running a command.
-These variables override both ``environ`` in command and container's environment only if is set in user environment (including set to empty string).
-Inheriting variables is in generally discouraged because this makes reproducing environment harder.

 ``pid1mode``
     This denotes what is run as pid 1 in container.
 It may be ``wait``, ``wait-all-children`` or ``exec``.
 The default ``wait`` is ok for most